r-bk/cds/README.md

 - `LengthType` - a customizable type to track fixed-capacity collection length (allows creation of very compact collection types)
 - `ArrayVec` - an array with vector-like API
+- `ArrayString` - an array with string-like API

 ## Crate Features